Karthick145/squareup/README.md

   >>> import squareup
   ```

 5. Execute any of the scripts to begin syncing payments:
+    **Note:** Update `config.ini` with your credentials/access token obtained from client

   ```bash
   $ python sync_payments.py -m list_payments